-It is important to compare airfares at other airlines with the total cost of an Allegiant trip, not just the cost of the ticket.
+It is important to compare airfares of other airlines with the total cost of an Allegiant trip, not just the cost of the ticket.

 The Allegiant website is relatively hassle-free.
 The same cannot be said for terminal set-ups in the two airports we used.
 Allegiant does not host self-service check-in kiosks.
-When buying online, the only way to show up at the airport with printed boarding passes and an assigned seat is to pay a passenger fee prior to checkout.
-For another fee applied the round-trip, you can get "priority boarding," which means you'll be among the first to board and acquire overhead space without waiting in lines.
+When buying online, the only way to show up at the airport with printed boarding passes and an assigned seat is to pay a passenger fee before checkout.
+For another fee applied to round-trip tickets, you can get "priority boarding," which means you'll be among the first to board and acquire overhead space without waiting in lines.

-On our flight, those who didn't pay were relegated to "Group Z," or the people who are last to board.
-To obtain these Group Z boarding passes, one waits in sometimes lengthy lines for a traditional airport check-in.
+On our flight, those who didn't pre-pay for assigned seats were relegated to "Group Z," or the people who are last to board.
+To obtain these Group Z boarding passes, one waits in sometimes lengthy lines for traditional airport check-in.
 If you elect this approach, be sure to arrive at the airport well in advance of your departure time.

 In-flight snacks are not provided with the fare but may be purchased from flight attendants.

-There are separate and much higher charges if you reserve after making the reservation or at the airport the day of your trip.
+Baggage fees for Allegiant can be discounted if paid in advance online.
+But take note: these baggage fees are per flight segment.
+If you make a stop along the way, a new segment is created.
+There are separate and much higher charges if you reserve after making the reservation or at the airport on the day of your trip.
 Note that the weight limit for bags is 40 lbs.

 Itinerary for Review

-We took a trip between Chattanooga, Tenn. and Orlando (Sanford) for $130 per person, round-trip.
+In this example, the itinerary is going between Chattanooga, Tennessee, and Orlando (Sanford Airport), Florida, for $130 per person, round-trip.
 At the time, it was the lowest such fare we could find between the two markets.
-But remember that the Sanford airport is about 40 miles from MCO.
+But remember that the Sanford airport is about 40 miles from Orlando International Airport (MCO).
 Since affordable shuttle service is scarce in Orlando, it required a car rental.

 Not wanting to pay for seat reservations, we took our chances with the open seating.
 It was not a problem on our trip in either direction.
 Your experience could differ.